cermegno/jenkins-lesson/README.md

 # jenkins-lesson
-Files required for the lesson about CI/CD and Jenkins in the Pied Piper program
+Files required for the CI/CD and Jenkins lesson in the Pied Piper program